jondavidjohn/bubblechart/README.md

     colors: [],      // Array of colors to randomly choose from if data
                      // object lacks fillColor

+    contain: false,       // keep bubbles within the canvas
+    gutter: 0,            // if contain, allow bubbles to overlap the canvas border this much
     fps: 60,              // The draw rate/speed
     borderColor: "",      // Global Bubble border color
     borderSize: 0,        // Global Bubble border size
     textColor: "#fff"     // Bubble label color
     textType: "helvetica" // Font

+    popoverOpts: {        // Options that control the look and feel of the hover popover
+      textFont: 'helvetica',
+      textColor: '#fff',
+      fillColor: '#333',
+      opacity: 0.6,
+    }
   }
 ```